Selena Sturmay: Career

+Juniors

 Sturmay made her first appearance at the Canadian Junior Curling Championships in 2016, skipping her team of Dacey Brown, Megan Moffat and Hope Sunley out of Airdrie.
 She qualified for the national championship by making a runback double takeout to defeat Kayla Skrlik in the championship game.
 After a 4–2 round robin record, her team finished 6–4 in the championship pool, placing fifth.

 Sturmay and her brother Karsten represented Alberta at the 2018 Canadian Mixed Doubles Curling Championship.
 There, the pair went 3–4 in the round robin, not enough to qualify for the playoff round.
 Also in 2018, she was part of the Kristen Streifel rink that won the U Sports/Curling Canada University Curling Championships, qualifying for the 2019 Winter Universiade.
 There, Team Streifel, representing the University of Alberta, led Canada to a 7–2 round robin record, qualifying for the playoffs.
 They then lost to Great Britain's Sophie Jackson in the quarterfinals 6–4, settling for fifth.

 Sturmay won her second provincial junior title in 2019 skipping a new team of Abby Marks, Kate Goodhelpsen and Paige Papley.
 At the 2019 Canadian Junior Curling Championships, she would find much more success, posting an undefeated 10–0 record through the round robin and championship pools.
 This qualified her team for the final where they faced British Columbia's Sarah Daniels.
 After a tied 6–6 game through eight ends, the Alberta team scored three in the ninth end, going on to win the game by a 9–6 score.
 The win earned her team the right to represent Canada at the 2019 World Junior Curling Championships, where they qualified for the playoffs with a 6–3 record.
 They then beat Switzerland's Raphaela Keiser in the semifinal to qualify for the final against Russia's Vlada Rumiantseva.
 Holding the hammer in the extra end, Sturmay's threw her final draw heavy, giving up a steal of one and the win to the Russian team.
-Also during the 2018–19 season, she led the Alberta Pandas to a 4–3 record at the University championship, not qualifying for the playoffs.
+Also during the 2018–19 season, she led the Alberta Pandas to a 4–3 record at the university championship, not qualifying for the playoffs.